Pest management licence activities for high-risk and sensitive places

 Bird pests

-To obtain the pest bird activity PMTs can apply using the Application for a Pest Management Licence (PDF 210 kB).
-Applicants will need to provide evidence of completion of the Pest Bird Management Using Avicides Workshop approved by the Department of Agriculture and Fisheries.
+To obtain the pest bird activity PMTs can apply using the Application for a pest management licence (PDF 359 kB).
+Applicants will need to provide evidence of completion of the Pest Bird Management Using Avicides Workshop approved by the Department of Primary Industries.

-Queries about authorisations for pest management activities can be directed to the Environmental Hazards Unit by email to environmentalhazards@health.qld.gov.au
+Requests for more information about authorisations for pest management activities can be directed to the Environmental Hazards Unit at environmentalhazards@health.qld.gov.au.